NixOS/rfcs/rfcs/0012-declarative-virtual-machines.md

    management](#disk-management))
  * Each VM is run as a (set of) systemd service, and can be rebooted using `systemctl restart vm-${name}.service`
- * `qemu` fetches the kernel and initrd directly from the guests' store
+ * `qemu` fetches the kernel and initrd directly from the host's store
  * Networking is done with all the VMs in a bridge internal to the server (see [Networking](#networking))